theodore-s-beers/feruca/README.md

 **Second**, support for tailoring is minimal (so far).
-You can choose between two tables of character weights: the Default Unicode Collation Element Table (DUCET), or the CLDR variation thereof.
+You can choose between two tables of character weights: the Default Unicode Collation Element Table (DUCET), or the CLDR variant thereof.
 The CLDR table then becomes the starting point for actual collation tailoring based on language/locale.
 I have added only one tailoring, intended for use with Arabic-script languages.
 It shifts letters in the Arabic script so that they sort before the Latin script.
 This is enough